-Haven Center will establish inventory controls and procedures for reviewing comprehensive inventories of marijuana products; conduct a monthly inventory of finished, stored marijuana, stored marijuana; conduct a comprehensive annual inventory at least once every year after the date of the previous comprehensive inventory; and promptly transcribe inventories if taken by use of an oral recording device.
+The Haven Center will establish inventory controls and procedures for reviewing comprehensive inventories of marijuana products; conduct a monthly inventory of finished, stored marijuana,; conduct a comprehensive annual inventory at least once every year after the date of the previous comprehensive inventory; and promptly transcribe inventories if taken by use of an oral recording device.

-Haven Center will track all marijuana products using a seed-to-sale methodology in a form and manner approved by the Commission.
+The Haven Center will track all marijuana products using a seed-to-sale methodology in a form and manner approved by the Commission.
+Two employees are required for all inventory movement.
 Such procedures have a well-established track record in the industry of preventing internal diversion of product.

-Haven Center will maintain records which will be available for inspection by the Commission and host community upon request.
+The Haven Center will maintain records which will be available for inspection by the Commission and host community upon request.
 The records will be maintained in accordance with generally accepted accounting principles.
 Records will be maintained for at least 12 months.